-We have responded to the FCA's consultation on changes to the requirements in disclosure guidance and transparency rules.
+We have responded to the Financial Conduct Authority's consultation on optimising the senior managers and certification regime.

 The Solicitors Disciplinary Tribunal announced it will apply to adopt the civil standard of proof when it hears cases brought by the regulator.

 Other advice, products and services: